All Episodes

 Marcus, the six-month-old lamb, has now been culled.

-The head teacher of the primary school in Kent confirmed Monday after the school's council, a 14-member group of children between six and eleven, voted 13 to 1 to have six-month-old Marcus the Lamb killed.
+The head teacher of the primary school in Kent confirmed Monday after the school's council, a 14-member group of children between 6 and 11, voted 13 to 1 to have 6-month-old Marcus the Lamb killed.

 Around 250 children at the school take part in a program designed to teach them about rearing and breeding animals.

-The educational farm was started this year with Marcus.
+The educational farm was started this year with Marcus, the lamb, being hand-fed by the kids.

-The kids also took after look after ducks, chickens, rabbits, and guinea pigs.
+The kids also look after ducks, chickens, rabbits, and guinea pigs.

 The school said the program may now have to be stopped.